mongodb/specifications/source/run-command/run-command.rst

 """"""""""""""""""""""""""""

 RunCommand MUST NOT support read concern and write concern options.
+Drivers MUST NOT attempt to check the command document for the presence of a ``readConcern`` and ``writeConcern`` field.

 Additionally, unless executing within a transaction, the RunCommand operation MUST NOT set the ``readConcern`` or ``writeConcern`` fields in the command document.
 For example, default values MUST NOT be inherited from client, database, or collection options.

 If the user-provided command document already includes ``readConcern`` or ``writeConcern`` fields, the values MUST be left as-is.